tachyonlabs/Processing-Sketch-Slideshow-Python-Script-for-Windows/README.md

 Processing directory when you click or select it.

 #### You'll probably want to edit your sketches to make them full screen if they aren't already
-IMHO randomly-sized sketches popping up doesn't make for the greatest=looking slideshow.
+IMHO randomly-sized sketches popping up doesn't make for the greatest-looking slideshow.
 What you would want to do about that depends on whether you're using a 2D or 3D renderer:
 * *For a 2D renderer*, the first line below the line `void setup() {` in your sketch should be `fullScreen();`, and you should comment out your `size` line.